jarun/buku/README.md

 - Manual password protection using AES256 encryption
 - Fetch page title from the web (default) or add a custom page title manually
 - Use (partial) tags or keywords to search bookmarks
-- Any or all search keyword match options
+- Any or all search keyword match options, continuous search
 - Unique URLs to avoid duplicates
 - Open search results in browser
 - Open bookmark in browser using index